woutermans/audio-transcriber/README.md

 ## Introduction

 The `audio-transcriber` is a command-line tool designed to transcribe audio files using the advanced Whisper model.
 It offers flexible support for different GPU backends, allowing you to leverage hardware acceleration with Vulkan, CUDA, HIPBLAS, and Metal.
-This ensures efficient processing of large audio files while maintaining high accuracy.

 ## Features